oracle-livelabs/sprints/java/sprint-ssldebug/sprint-ssldebug.md

-# How to enable SSL debugging in Java?
+# How to enable SSL debugging in the JDK?
 Duration: 5 minutes

-## Enable SSL debugging in Java
+## Enable SSL debugging in the JDK

 [How to Enable SSL Debugging](videohub:1_5vweehhb)